 Collectible > Leatherscapes

-This series of products entitled Leatherscapes places the material at the center of its conception.
-Each object is shaped from a specific sheet of leather, and based on its size and dimension, the sheet is folded in order to create a functional product.
-This ensures that no material is wasted in order to adhere to a specific design.
-Quite the contrary, each object is adapted to the material itself, creating an array of different shapes and proportions based on the dimension of the selected piece of leather.
-Each of the resulting products is then fitted with an appendage that enhances its utility by adding new functions such as lighting."
+"Each piece is shaped from a specific sheet of leather, folded in order to create a functional object based on its original size and dimension.
+Allowing the material to guide the process ensures that nothing is wasted in order to adhere to the design.
+These objects adapt to the material itself, creating an array of different shapes based on the dimension of the selected piece of leather.
+Each of the resulting products is fitted with an appendage that enhances its utility by adding new functions such as lighting."

 Collectible > Tessera